pawelbura/watchdog_mqtt_telegram/README.md

 The goal is to have simple script for monitoring of other devices (like IoT sensors sending readings over MQTT).
 If run on 2 different machines, can monitor if one of them is down.

-This simple script connects to MQTT broker, subscribes to chosen topic and periodically checks if new message is received.
+This simple script connects to MQTT broker, subscribes to chosen topics (can subsribe to multiple topics) and periodically checks if new message is received.
 If for more than 3 checks there is no new message, sends alert to Telegram chat.
 Additionally sends MQTT message periodically (as a heartbeat, indicating that script is alive).

 Written in Python 3 using 2 libraries (see requirements [below](#requirements)).
 Container based on Python3-alpine image to have smaller image (built image of python:3.10-alpine is ~70MB, compared to ~900MB of standard python:3.10 and ~135MB of python:3.10-slim)